Introduction

 Why we offer integrations

-Client and partner retention.
+Customer and partner retention.
 The more we offer in this space, the better for everyone.

 Data quality.
 Eliminating manual re-keying of information reduces errors.